AdobeDocs/cc-everywhere/src/pages/guides/concepts/host-app-trigger.md

 # Analytics

 Use `hostAppTrigger` to identify the action in your application that launched an Adobe Express Embed SDK workflow.
-This gives Adobe consistent launch attribution and gives your team a clear mapping between host-app entry points and Adobe Express workflows when reviewing your own analytics.
+This gives Adobe consistent launch attribution and gives your team a clear mapping between your app's entry points and Adobe Express workflows when reviewing analytics.

+## Add `hostAppTrigger` to your integration

 Add it to `appConfig.analyticsData` before calling the workflow method.

-## Add `hostAppTrigger` to your integration

 ### 1. Choose an example trigger value